RosterElf Logo UK

 • Keeping records on file.
 Retaining a copy of each employee’s RSA certificate — with the issue date and expiry date (where applicable) — creates the audit trail you need if your venue is inspected by a liquor authority inspector.

 • Monitoring expiry dates.
-For states where RSA certificates expire (NSW, SA, WA, ACT, NT, TAS), you must proactively track when each employee's certificate is due for renewal and ensure renewal happens before the lapse.
+For states where RSA certificates expire (NSW, ACT, NT, TAS), you must proactively track when each employee’s certificate is due for renewal and ensure renewal happens before the lapse.
 Waiting for an inspector to find an expired certificate is too late.

 • Compliance during inspections.
 Liquor authority inspectors can and do visit licensed venues unannounced.
 If asked to produce RSA records, you must be able to do so.
 Having digital records in a cloud-based HR system makes this straightforward.